threeday0905/perrier/README.md

-XConf
+Perrier
 =============
-`xconf` is a powerful config loader, which can use to load multi external config file, and merge to one JS object for large Node.js application uses.
+`perrier` is a powerful JSON loader, which can use to load multi external config file, and merge to one JS object for large Node.js application uses.

 ---